DevOps Best Practices and KPIs

 - Manual or automated approval gates before moving from staging to production.

-- A strong emphasis on always maintaining deployable, production-ready code.
+- A strong emphasis on always maintaining deployable and production-ready code.

 - Automated Infrastructure Provisioning